cksystemsteaching/selfie/README.md

 cc -Wall -Wextra -O3 -m64 -Duint64_t='unsigned long long' selfie.c -o selfie
 ```

 and then compile `selfie.c` into an executable called `selfie` as directed by the `-o` option.
 The executable contains the C\* compiler, the mipster emulator, and the hypster hypervisor.
 The `-Wall` and `-Wextra` options enable all compiler warnings which is useful during further development of selfie.
 The `-O3` option instructs the compiler to generate optimized code.
 The `-m64` option makes the compiler generate a 64-bit executable.
 The `-Duint64_t='unsigned long long'` option is needed to bootstrap the code.
 It defines the data type `uint64_t` which would otherwise be undefined since C\* does not support including the necessary definitions.
+If your systems supports compiling and executing 32-bit binaries you may also try `make selfie-32` which will produce a 32-bit system that in turn generates and executes 32-bit binaries.

 ## Running Selfie